 ○ Focuses on the business component.

-○ Has a broad technical horizon.
+○ Has a broad technological horizon.

 ○ Owns several domains.

-While thinking, during my own career, how to answer this question, I changed my mind several times.
-In my discussions with specialists who hold the positions of highly specialized architects, they naturally tried to give arguments in order to justify their position.
+While thinking, during my career, how to answer this question, I changed my mind several times.
+In my discussions with specialists who hold the positions of highly specialized architects, they naturally tried to give arguments to justify their position.
 Others said it was pointless and you should call such a person anything, but not an architect.

 Consider a situation where a three-person startup has a CEO (chief executive officer), a CTO (chief technical officer), and a CMO (chief marketing officer).
 Can there be a technical officer for one developer?
 Or a marketing officer for a department of one specialist?
 Is it possible to determine whether a fictional rank is in pursuit of a beautiful name or a real necessity?